 Slow nights are the worst.
-Don't get me wrong, I hate work as much as the next guy but if you're going to be somewhere for 12 hours, it's nice to have a little something to do.
-Nights like this, you're stuck at the bar serving whatever sad weirdo lays claim to a barstool.
-You're topping them up with cheap swill.
-You're listening to their bullshit.
-You're marvelling at how anyone can lack such a basic understanding of human interaction, ignore your screaming disinterest, be socially dyslexic.
-Most people, even half-crazies, they'll piss off once they realise you'll only give back monosyllables and grunts.
-No matter how inspired they consider their tedious observations on life to be.
-Barflies though, they just keep on.
-And tonight's is lord of the fucking flies.
+Don’t get me wrong, I hate work as much as the next guy but if you’re going to be somewhere for 12 hours, it’s nice to have a little something to do.
+Nights like this, you’re stuck at the bar serving whatever sad weirdo lays claim to a barstool.
+You’re topping them up with cheap swill.
+You’re listening to their bullshit.
+You’re marvelling at how anyone can lack such a basic understanding of human interaction, how they can ignore your screaming disinterest, how they can be socially dyslexic.
+Most people, even half-crazy hobos, they’ll piss off once they realise you’ll only give back monosyllables and grunts, no matter how inspired they consider their tedious observations on life to be.
+Barflies though, they just keep on yammering.
+And tonight’s is lord of the fucking flies.

 “So they just stand there!
 How is that work?”